-While it’s easy to blame the economy for business struggles, recessions also present a ripe opportunity for reassessment.
+While we can blame the economy for business struggles, recessions also present a ripe opportunity for reassessment.
 Kind of like cardiac arrest makes you reassess whether chicken-fried bacon with cream gravy is the most sensible bedtime snack

 One classic perspective on reassessing a struggling business — or an entire industry — is “Marketing Myopia.”
 Written by the late great marketing guru Ted Levitt in 1960, “Marketing Myopia” accuses failing industries of defining themselves too narrowly, which renders them incapable of adapting to changing markets:

 Levitt cited the railroads as a classic example.
-Once the titans of American industry, railroads defined themselves as being in the business of conveying people and products by train.
+Once the titans of American industry, railroads defined themselves as being in the business of moving people and products by train.
 Consequently, when their customers came to prefer airplanes and highways, the railroads couldn’t adapt and went from being titans to dwarves.
 Had they defined themselves as being in the “transportation business,” they could have followed their customers to new opportunities.